Amanda the Adventurer

-Amanda the Adventurer is an indie puzzle horror video game series developed by MANGLEDmaw Games and published by DreadXP.
-Partially inspired by the children's television show Dora the Explorer, the series centers upon Riley Park, who has become involved with the sinister mystery surrounding the fictional children's show Amanda the Adventurer.
+Amanda the Adventurer is a puzzle and horror video game series developed by MANGLEDmaw Games and published by DreadXP.
+Partially inspired by the children's television series Dora the Explorer, the series centers upon Riley Park, who attempts to uncover the sinister mystery surrounding the fictional children's show Amanda the Adventurer.

-The series started as an entry into a game jam in April 2022 and was developed into a full game in April 2023 after it was acquired by DreadXP.
+The series started as an entry into a game jam in April 2022, known as the Pilot Episode, and was developed into a full game in April 2023 after it was acquired by DreadXP.
 The game spawned a trilogy, with Amanda the Adventurer 2 being released in October 2024 and Amanda the Adventurer 3 in November 2025.

 Gameplay

-During all three games, players must solve puzzles and locate VHS tapes containing episodes from the children's series Amanda the Adventurer.
+During all 6 games (including the demos), players must solve puzzles and locate VHS tapes containing episodes from the children's series Amanda the Adventurer.
 While screening the tapes, players can interact with Amanda and her sheep companion, Wooly, which can in turn impact the player's environment and game endings.
 The player assumes control of Riley Park, a non-gender-specific character who is tasked with investigating the mystery surrounding the show and the sinister company Hameln Entertainment.
 There are a few secret tapes to unlock such secret endings.
 Each decision that players make can affect how the game ends.